 If you want to take your snorkeling experience even further, you can sign up with one of the three dive centers on the island for a snorkeling tour.
 They'll usually take you about 10 minutes way from the coast by boat to a coral reef system, where a whole new underwater world will greet you.
 Tent Reef is a favorite site among these tours.

-If you're ready to experience below the water's surface you might want to check out.
+If you're looking forward to seeing what's down below you might want to check out.
 This site goes up to 40 feet deep, and snorkelers will encounter, among many other marine creatures, angel fish and hawksbill turtles swimming about the lettuce coral.
-This snorkeling site is located in the eastern part of Saba.
+This snorkeling site is found in the eastern part of Saba.

 Cove Bay is another place you might enjoy.
 This deep water snorkeling site is home to sea whips, soft corals, and a wealth of parrotfish.
 It is also common to see moray eels here.